lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step5_testSetup.md

 ### Troubleshooting
 If you encounter any issues during the setup or testing, here are some common troubleshooting steps:
-- **Check Server Address**: Ensure that the server address in `ConnectionHandler.cs` is correct and matches your web application URL.
+- **Check the server address**: Ensure that the server address in `ConnectionHandler.cs` is correct and matches your web application URL.
-- **Check PythonAnywhere Configuration**: Make sure your web application is running and configured correctly on PythonAnywhere.
-You can check the "Web" tab to see if the application is active.
+- **Check PythonAnywhere configuration**: Make sure your web application is running and configured correctly on PythonAnywhere.
+You can check the `Web` tab to see if the application is active.